katrintirok/python-environmental-lesson/_episodes/02-starting_with_data.md

 > Can you answer the following questions:
 > 1. How many rows and how many columns are in `surveys_df`?
 >
-> 2. What is the value of  `hindfoot_length` in row 11 and what in the second last row?
+> 2. What is the value of  `rainfall` in row 11 and what in the second last row?
 >
-> 3. What is the mean value and what the median of `weight`?
+> 3. What is the mean value and what the median of `rainfall`?
 >
 > 4. Take note of the output of `.shape` - what format does it
 >    return the shape of the DataFrame in?